 I prefer to freeze these raw.
 Wrap tightly in plastic wrap, and place them in a freezer bag.

-How long can you keep these in the freezer?
+How long do egg rolls last in the freezer?

 If you have wrapped them properly (tightly with plastic wrap and then in freezer bags), these egg rolls retain the best quality when frozen for 1 to 2 months.